 There has always been a conflict between those who want to go to the coast or the mountains in their free time.
 A holiday dilemma that moves between jokes and reality in equal parts.
 In any case, both environments have exceptional locations, many of them still undiscovered.
 Places that in the mountains become a perfect mixture between natural beauty and isolation.
 Moreover, they allow you to get away from the heat of the beach areas and go on hiking trails until you are fed up.
-That is why we bring you eleven mountain villages worth discovering this summer.
+That is why we bring you eleven mountain villages worth discovering.

 The Alpujarra unfolds in the shadow of the Sierra Nevada, between Granada and Almería, forming a spectacular whole both historically and aesthetically.
 Its mountain whitewashed villages are one of its distinguishing features.
 Also its position today privileged, in a mountainous environment but at a short distance from the Mediterranean.
 Pampaneira takes advantage of all these factors to perfection.
 It took refuge from the Muslims after the fall of the Nasrid capital, the Arab features survived in spite of repopulations and conflicts such as the rebellion that took place in the region in the mid-sixteenth century.